 The tree originated in the Italian region known as "Lombardy," thus the origin of the common name.
-The nigra (Latin for "black") in the scientific name refers to the fact that its fissured bark can appear black from a distance, while the genus name, Populus means poplar tree.
+The nigra (Latin for "black") in the scientific name refers to the fact that its fissured bark can appear black from a distance.
+When specific cultivars, such as 'Italica,' are not mentioned, Populus nigra is referred to simply as the "black poplar."
+The genus name, Populus means poplar tree.

-Although Lombardy poplars are despised by landscaping professionals, they nonetheless remain a very popular tree with the general public.
+Although Lombardy poplars are despised by landscaping professionals, they still remain a popular tree with the general public.
 They exert a fascination over many of us, due to their unusual shape.
 And the speed with which they ascend to the heavens makes them hard to resist for the impatient.